-Exceptions: Different exam date is applicable only for serious reasons.
+Exceptions: Different exam date is available only for serious reasons.
 In the case of an illness, a medical report should be submitted as evidence to the official request for an alternative exam date.
 It should be sent no later than 3 days after the regular exam date.

 Applicants with a disability, such as a specific learning difficulty, can request that the admission process be specially adapted to meet their needs.
 In this case a medical report must be included in the application form.

 The admission requirements are stated in the respective program links above.

 Following are information concerning the official recognition/nostrification process which is a mandatory part of the Faculty's admission process.
 Without having finished the nostrification/recognition process, you cannot be enrolled in your studies if you have a foreign education certificate.
 You can start the process once you receive confirmation that you have been accepted to your chosen programme.
 During this process, please, take into consideration the aproximate length of each individual procedure.

 To begin, you will need your MA diploma (together with the attachements you received, e.g. diploma transcript).
 You will not be using the original documents but verified copies of the original.
 Those copies should be certified either through an apostille (in case you are from one of the states that signed the Apostille convention) or super-legalization.
 Please, bear in mind that only copies in English or Czech language will be accepted for this process.